 The 333-foot-long Post Street Bridge was built in 1917, spanning the Spokane River between its two sets of magnificent falls.
 The bridge is a reinforced concrete open spandrel deck arch bridge.
 After more than 100 years of use, the bridge is in need of replacement.

 In May 2019, the Post Street Bridge was closed to all vehicular traffic, following a structural analysis that determined the bridge could not safely continue to carry those loads.
-Since that time, the bridge has been used exclusively by bicyclists and pedestrians.
+Until construction began in the spring of 2020, the bridge was used exclusively by bicyclists and pedestrians.

 Construction Information